-- If the risk represents a minor increase over minimal risk; - intervention or procedure presents experiences to participants that are reasonably commensurate with those inherent in their actual or expected medical, dental, psychological, social, or educational situations; - It intervention or procedure is likely to yield generalizable knowledge about the participants' disorder or condition which is of vital importance for the understanding or amelioration of the participants' disorder or condition; and - adequate provisions are made for soliciting assent of the children and permission of their parents or guardians, as set forth below (see 45 CFR 46.408).

-4 Research not otherwise approvable which presents an opportunity to understand, prevent, or alleviate a serious problem affecting the health or welfare of children (45 CFR 46.407).
+- the risk represents a minor increase over minimal risk; - ☑ intervention or procedure presents experiences to participants that are reasonably commensurate with those inherent in their actual or expected medical, dental, psychological, social, or educational situations; - the intervention or procedure is likely to yield generalizable knowledge about the participants' disorder or condition which is of vital importance for the understanding or amelioration of the participants' disorder or condition; and - adequate provisions are made for soliciting assent of the children and permission of their parents or guardians, as set forth below (see 45 CFR 46.408). - A Research not otherwise approvable which presents an opportunity to understand, prevent, or alleviate a serious problem affecting the health or welfare of children (45 CFR 46.407).

-If the IRB does not believe the research proposal meets any of the requirements set forth above, it may still approve the application but only if:
+If the IRB does not believe the research proposal meets any of the requirements set forth in categories 46.404, 46.405 or 46.406 as described above, the IRB may approve the research only if:

-- It the IRB finds that the research presents a reasonable opportunity to further the understanding, prevention, or alleviation of a serious problem affecting the health or welfare of children; and - the Secretary of the Department of Health and Human Services, after consultation with a panel of experts in pertinent disciplines (for example: science, medicine, education, ethics, law) and following opportunity for public review and comment, has determined either: - that the research in fact satisfies one of the conditions set forth above, or - the following:
+- the IRB finds that the research presents a reasonable opportunity to further the understanding, prevention, or alleviation of a serious problem affecting the health or welfare of children; and - the Secretary of the Department of Health and Human Services, after consultation with a panel of experts in pertinent disciplines (for example: science, medicine, education, ethics, law) and following opportunity for public review and comment, has determined either:

-Only for Federallyfunded research.
+Only for Federally-funded research.

-- the research presents a reasonable opportunity to further the understanding, prevention, or alleviation of a serious problem affecting the health or welfare of children; - the research will be conducted in accordance with sound ethical principles; and - adequate provisions are made for soliciting the assent of children and the permission of their parents or guardians, as set forth below.
+- that the research in fact satisfies the conditions of categories 46.404, 46.405, or 46.406, or - the following: - the research presents a reasonable opportunity to further the understanding, prevention, or alleviation of a serious problem affecting the health or welfare of children; - the research will be conducted in accordance with sound ethical principles; and - adequate provisions are made for soliciting the assent of children and the permission of their parents or guardians, as set forth below.